-Restrictive limits do not offer any additional health protection against established health effects and do not lead to lower exposures in public areas.
-They make mobile network deployment less efficient, make colocation of antennas difficult and increase the number of antenna sites that are required.
+Restrictive limits do not lead to lower exposures in public areas.
+They make mobile network deployment less efficient, make co-location of antennas difficult and increase the number of antenna sites that are required.

 EMF exposure limits that are more strict than the ICNIRP or IEEE guidelines negatively affect all potential levers to enhance the wireless infrastructure and deployment of 5G: spectrum, technology (determining the spectral efficiency) and network topology (number of sites and sectors).